 It is my great pleasure to write about the Lair of the Bear family camp, where my own family spent a week each summer for many years.
 Thanks to the Cal Alumni Association for sponsoring this post.

 The Lair programming is on a one-week cycle, so everyone arrives and leaves on the same day of the week.
 It’s a Saturday-to-Saturday all-inclusive vacation, during which you will not have to worry about shopping, cooking, or cleaning for even one second.
-Surrounded by nature and new friends, kids will spend most of their day away from screens playing in the woods.
+Surrounded by nature and new friends, kids will spend their day away from screens playing in the woods.
+Grown-ups can unplug and relax.

 Here’s how it works: